-- If you remain in Mali, you are advised to remain off the streets where possible, and to avoid all political rallies, protests and large gatherings.
-You should avoid areas of sensitivity, such as government facilities and military installations.
+- If you remain in Mali, you are advised to avoid all political rallies, protests and large gatherings.
+You should avoid areas of sensitivity, such as government facilities and military installations and places frequented by Westerners.

-- On 21 March 2012, elements of the Malian military staged a coup.
-Following the coup, rebel groups took control of the northern provinces of Gao, Kidal and Timbuktu as well as parts of Mopti.
+- In March 2012, elements of the Malian military staged a coup.
+In April 2012, armed rebel and extremist groups took control of the northern provinces of Gao, Kidal and Timbuktu as well as parts of Mopti.
+While most of Malian territory has since been liberated, military clashes with these armed rebel and extremist groups continue in northern regions.

 - There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including throughout Mali and the remote and desert areas of Mauritania, southern Algeria and Niger.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.